PelionIoT/ref-wem-firmware/README.md

 ## Specifying a network configuration

-The network configuration is hard-coded into the project configuration file ``mbed_app.json``.
+The network configuration is hard-coded into the project configuration file ``config_global.json``.
+You can either change this global configuration file or create your own local configuration file which won't be committed.

-Open ``mbed_app.json`` and modify the following configuration values to suit the deployment environment:
+Create ``config_local.json`` and modify the following configuration values to suit the deployment environment:

 ```
     ...